 10.1 CHS owns the long lease of two properties designated by a Nomination Agreement with South Cambridgeshire District Council as being let to keyworkers at an intermediate rent.
 These rents are exempt from the RSH Rent Standard requirements for social rents, however in accordance with the nomination agreement will be set each year 15% below market rents for similar properties in the same area.
-Each year CHS reviews local market
+Each year CHS reviews local market rents to ensure compliance with this agreement in advance of notifying the tenants of their

-3 The schemes currently agency managed and unregistered are An Lac House, Cambridge Women's Aid, ,)
+3 The schemes currently agency managed and unregistered are An Lac House, Cambridge Women's Aid)